Active Learning of Piecewise Gaussian Process Surrogates: Empirical benchmarking and validation

 \section{Empirical benchmarking and validation}

 In this section, we use simulation experiments and two real experiments to validate the proposed AL strategies for the JGP.
-Our metrics include out-of-sample mean root squared error (RMSE, smaller is better) and the negative log posterior score \citep[Eq.~\textbf{}25]{Gneiting2007}, which is proportional to the predictive Gaussian log likelihood (NLPD, smaller is better).
-We check how the two criteria change as more data are injected via AL.
+Our metrics include out-of-sample mean root squared error (RMSE, smaller is better), the negative log posterior density score \citep[Eq.~\textbf{}25]{Gneiting2007} (NLPD, smaller is better), and the continuous ranked probability score \citep[Eq.~\textbf{}21]{Gneiting2007} (CRPS, smaller is better).
+We check how the three metrics change as more data are injected via AL.

-We compare the four proposed criteria, JGP/MSPE, JGP/IMSPE, JGP/ALC and JGP/VAR, with benchmark methods.
-The first baseline benchmark is the stationary GP with the ALC criterion, labeled as GP/ALC.
-We also considered an existing non-stationary GP model and its associated ALC criterion: Treed GP/ALC \citep{gramacy2008bayesian}, which is the best performer among it and two-layer Deep GP/ALC \citep{sauer2021active}.
-The two-layer Deep GP/ALC did not perform very good for the experiments we performed with small data sizes, because the Deep GP is better suited for large data sizes.
-For the Treed GP/ALC, we use the \texttt{tgp} package \citep{R-tgp}.
-Our implementation of the JGP, and the associated AL subroutines introduced in this manuscript, may be downloaded from the author's website: \url{https://www.chiwoopark.net/code-and-dataset}.
-Here too we use the defaults suggested by the software documentation.
-For example, we set the local data size to $n=15$.
+We compare our four criteria, JGP/MSPE, JGP/IMSPE, JGP/ALC and JGP/VAR, with the following benchmarks.
+First, a stationary GP with ALC, labeled as GP/ALC.
+We also considered an existing non-stationary GP model and its associated ALC criterion: Treed GP/ALC \citep{gramacy2008bayesian} via the \texttt{tgp} package \citep{R-tgp}.
+(We omitted the two-layer Deep GP/ALC because it did not perform well in our small-$N$ setting.)
+For JGP, we set the local data size to $n=15$.
+Guidance on appropriate $n$ is provided by \citet[][Section 3.4]{park2022}.

-We first describe the benchmark datasets in Section \ref{sec:datasets}.
-We compare the performance of the four proposed criteria on the benchmark datasets in Section \ref{sec:comparison_1}.
-We perform the comparison of JGP/MSPE and JGP/ALC with GL/ALC and Treed GP/ALC in Section \ref{sec:comparison_2}.
+Each test problem is described in Section \ref{sec:datasets} with comparisons between JGP methods in Section \ref{sec:comparison_1} and to non-JGP alternatives in \ref{sec:comparison_2}.
 We intentionally have the two separate comparison sections, because the RMSE values of JGP, GP and Treed GP are very different, and squeezing them into the same comparison plots does not show clear distinctions among closer performers.
-In Section \ref{sec:comparison_2}, we include JGP/MSPE as the best performer among the four proposed criteria and also include JGP/ALC to show the difference due to different surrogate choices with the same active learning strategies.
+In Section \ref{sec:comparison_2}, we additional include JGP/MSPE as the best performer among the proposed criteria and JGP/ALC as contrast GP/ALC.